rkapr/UMAMI/new_results/Readme.md

 # Triads

-(Need to do correction for differences in sequencing depth, sequence length)
+(Need to do correction for differences in sequencing depth, sequence length, however dramatic changes in heatmap are not expected)

 Grain data ERP004505